Sitre In

 The ancient Egyptian noble Sitre In (or Sitra In, or Sit-re known as In or Inet, or simply Sitre) was buried in the Valley of the Kings, in tomb KV60.
 She has been identified as the nurse of Hatshepsut.
 A life-sized statue of her holding Hatshepsut is inscribed with her charge, which is repeated on an ostrakon now in Vienna.
 Although not a member of the royal family, she received the honour of a burial in the royal necropolis.
-Her coffin has the inscription wr šdt nfrw nswt In, identifying her as the Great Royal Wet Nurse In.
+Her coffin has the inscription wr šdt nfrw nswt In, identifying her as the Great Royal Wet Nurse In, and her well-preserved mummified body was found inside the coffin.